ravendesignsystem/rds/src/docs/dev/blocks/header/masthead/index.md

 TODO: Review and rewrite, ignore below

-As the first block located on top of the page, the masthead is a key toolbar used for primary actions, such as, navigation, search and displaying a site's title and brand.
-The masthead block is also used for secondary actions, such as user profile actions and other calls to action.
+As the first block located on top of the page, the masthead is an essential toolbar used for primary actions, such as navigation, search and displaying a site's title and brand.
+The masthead block can also be used for secondary actions, such as user profile actions and other calls to action.

 ## Block dependencies